UnitTestBot/jacodb/jacodb-ets/ARKANALYZER.md

 The `npm run build` command will generate the `out` directory, which contains the compiled code.

+### Usage of forked ArkAnalyzer

+Most probably, you will have to use our fork of ArkAnalyzer (https://gitee.com/Lipenx/arkanalyzer) and checkout a specific branch that is consistent with the current state of jacodb.
+For this, replace the repo url in the commands above and use `git switch <branch>` to checkout the desired branch.

+> Latest supported AA branch is `neo/2025-02-13`.

 ## Serialize TS to JSON

 To serialize ArkIR to JSON for TypeScript files/projects, use the `serializeArkIR.ts` script: